treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

             print('z word', line, end='')
 ```

-There's no reason to convert that iterable to a list if we're only going to loop over it once.
+There's no reason to convert an iterable to a list if all we're going to do is loop over it once.

 In Python we often care less about **whether something is a list** and more about **whether it's an iterable**.

-If you're passing something to the list constructor, it's an iterable.
-If you're looping over something in a list comprehension, it's an iterable.
-Iterables can be looped over.

-If you only need to consume an iterable once, you probably don't need to create a list from it: just loop over it instead!
+Be careful not to create new iterables when you don't need to: **if you're only going to loop over an iterable once, just use the iterable you already have**.

 ## When would I use a comprehensions?

 So when would you actually use a comprehension?

-The simple but imprecise answer is whenever you can write your code in the below format and there isn't another tool you'd rather use for shortening your code, you should consider using a list comprehension.
+The simple but imprecise answer is whenever you can write your code in the below [comprehension copy-pasteable format][article] and there isn't another tool you'd rather use for shortening your code, you should consider using a list comprehension.

 ```python
 new_things = []